Securing your Wi-Fi router: Protect your home network

 Filter MAC addresses

 Every device you use to connect to your wifi has a media access control (MAC) address.
 By going into your router settings (most likely the advanced settings), you can tell your router to only allow network access to certain MAC addresses.
-Somewhere in your router settings (either on the home page or in a menu) there'll be a list of all the devices connected to your network.
+Somewhere in your router settings (either on the home page or in a menu), there'll be a list of all the devices connected to your network.
 You can use this to grant or deny access to individual devices.

-Check for firmware
+Check for firmware updates

 When was the last time you checked if your router's firmware was up-to-date?
-If yours is a relatively new router it may be doing this automatically, but it's worth checking.
+If yours is a relatively new router, it may be doing this automatically, but it's worth checking.
 It's the same principle as it is for your phone or your laptop – if you don't have the latest update, then your device probably isn't as secure as it could be.
 Head to your router settings to check for available downloads.

 Use a strong antivirus and firewall